byungjinmoon/3D-AUDIO--VBAP/README.md

   * The virtual source can be produced by the loudspeaker base on the active arc of which the virtual source is located.
   * When the sound moves from one pair to another, the gain factor of the loudspeaker, which is not used after the change becomes gradually zero before the change-over point.

-* Implementation 2D VBAP for More than two loudspeakers
+* Implementation 2D VBAP for more than two loudspeakers

 	 1. New direction vectors P(1.....n ) are defined.
 	 2. The right pairs are selected.